jpawelczak/ippr-resizing/README.md

 kubectl get pods
 ```

-## Patched successful, but no changes?
+## Patched successfully, but no changes?
-If we try to patch a container and there is no capacity on the node (eg patched resize-demo-g to 28G Mem), it will become "infeasable":
+If we resize a pod and there is no capacity on the node (eg patched resize-demo-g to 28G Mem), the patch will be successful, but pod's size remains the same.
+In this case, the pod resize will become "infeasable":
 ```
 status:
   conditions: